-In a recent study, the Fred Hutchinson Bone Marrow Transplant Program at Seattle Cancer Care Alliance (SCCA) was one of just 13 stem cell transplant programs nationwide that outperformed its expected one-year survival rate for patients undergoing allogeneic transplants.
+In a recent study, the Fred Hutch Bone Marrow Transplant Program at Seattle Cancer Care Alliance (SCCA) was one of just 17 stem cell transplant programs nationwide that outperformed its expected one-year survival rate for patients undergoing allogeneic transplants.
 This type of transplant uses stem cells from a donor, whether related or unrelated to the patient.

-To arrive at its findings, CIBMTR independently examined the survival rates of 19,945 transplants performed to treat blood cancers at U.S. centers in the NMDP network.
-The reporting period for the 2013 Report covered January 1, 2009 to December 31, 2011.
-During this three-year period, 762 allogeneic transplants were performed at SCCA.
-The Report, published annually, is required by federal law.
+To arrive at its findings, CIBMTR independently examined the survival rates of 22,174 transplants performed to treat blood cancers at U.S. centers in the NMDP network.
+The reporting period for the 2015 report covered January 1, 2011 to December 31, 2013.
+During this three-year period, 801 allogeneic transplants were performed at SCCA.
+The report, published annually, is required by federal law.
 It is designed to provide potential stem cell transplant recipients, their families, and the public with comparative survival rates among transplant centers.

 Says Fred Appelbaum, MD, executive director of SCCA and executive vice president and deputy director of the Hutch, “I’m very happy to see that our transplant patients during this period again had a survival that was better than predicted, and thus we “outperformed” in the language of the CIBMTR.
 The study’s findings reflect the extraordinary and long-standing dedication by the staff of the Hutch and SCCA to improve the outcomes of our patients by continually refining transplantation to be a safer and more effective treatment.”